la-haute-societe/craft-google-tag-manager/README.md

 ## Using Google Tag Manager

-Copy the code below and paste it into you layout as high as possible in the `<head>` section of the page:
+Copy the code below and paste it into your layout as high as possible in the `<head>` section of the page:
 ```
 {{ craft.googleTagManager.headSection() }}